coolgk/project-templates/node-typescript/README.md

 # Node + Typescript Project Template

 This is generic template for node + typescript projects.
-Then entry point of the app is `src/index.ts`
+The entry point of the app is `src/index.ts`

 ## NPM Scripts